 How Do Roof Shapes Affect Home Insurance?

 There are a few different ways roof shapes can affect home insurance.
-The most common way is affecting the likelihood of a fire.
-Roof shapes more susceptible to fires, such as mansard roofs, will result in higher premiums.
+The most common way is by affecting the likelihood of a fire.
+Roof shapes more susceptible to fire, such as mansard roofs, will result in higher premiums.

 If you have a hip roof, it will be more difficult for water to accumulate and cause damage.
 It can lead to lower home insurance premiums.
 However, if you have a flat roof, you will likely need to install additional protection, such as a waterproofing membrane, to keep your home insured.

 Home insurance rates can be affected by the roofing material.
 Houses with metal roofs cost less to insure than houses with shingle roofs.
 Metal roofs are more durable and less likely to suffer damage in a storm.
 Asphalt shingle roofs are more likely to experience leaks.